Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Introduction

 This paper is organized as follows.
-Section~\ref{sec:mmt_model2} provides a listing of the most up-to-date internal energy relaxation and chemical reaction rate parameters for the Modified Marrone-Treanor model, consistent with the formulation presented in Ref.~\cite{chaudhry25a}.
-In Sec.~\ref{sec:testing_vs_dms_again} we compare our CFD implementation of MMT for 5-species air against DMS reference solutions in a variety of relevant scenarios.
-For a meaningful comparison, it is important that all model parameters for thermodynamics, vibrational relaxation and air chemistry are directly derived from, or fully consistent with the ab initio PESs which DMS also relies upon.
-We test the nonequilibrium dissociation model in a full 5-species air mechanism, which includes updated QCT rates for the Zeldovich exchange reactions responsible for forming nitric oxide.
+Section~\ref{sec:mmt_model2} recalls the MMT model formulation originally presented in Ref.~\cite{chaudhry25a} and provides the most up-to-date listing of parameters to calculate chemical reaction rates, vibrational energy change per reaction and characteristic vibrational relaxation times.
+This set includes the most important dissociation reactions in air, as well as updated rate parameters for the Zeldovich exchange reactions.
+As discussed in Refs.~\cite{torres24a, torres24b}, the currently available PES set enables QCT and DMS calculations for the most relevant collision pairs in 5-species air, but does not yet encompass all the permutations possible.
+In particular, the absence of ab initio surfaces for simulating $\mathrm{N_2 - NO}$ and $\mathrm{O_2 - NO}$ trajectories makes it impossible to generate dissociation rate data and characteristic vibrational relaxation times for these collision pairs.
+Furthermore, partial gaps also exist in the PES set necessary to fully describe $\mathrm{NO - NO}$, $\mathrm{NO-N}$, $\mathrm{NO-O}$ and $\mathrm{N_2 - O}$ vibrational relaxation.
+We discuss these limitations with regard to the MMT model parameter set for 5-species air in Secs.~\ref{sec:new_mmt_parameters} and \ref{sec:tau_vt_fits_again} together with our proposed workarounds.
+Then, in Sec.~\ref{sec:testing_vs_dms_again} we benchmark our CFD implementation of the MMT model against several DMS reference solutions.
+Special emphasis is placed on ensuring that the model parameters for thermodynamics, vibrational relaxation and air chemistry are directly derived from, or fully consistent with the ab initio PESs that DMS also relies on.
 Next, in Sec.~\ref{sec:mmt_nb_vs_vnb} we examine the effect of employing constant versus variable non-Boltzmann correction factors with the MMT model as the mixture approaches thermochemical equilibrium.
-In Sec.~\ref{sec:dms_vs_real} we compare MMT predictions to assess the influence of the theorized multi-surface electronic energy enhancement factor for oxygen dissociation.
+The reasoning behind these adaptations was originally laid out in Sec.~VI of Ref.~\cite{chaudhry25a}.
+In Sec.~\ref{sec:dms_vs_real} we compare MMT predictions to assess the influence of a theorized multi-surface electronic energy enhancement factor for oxygen dissociation (see pp. 331-334 of Ref.~\cite{nikitin74a}).
 Finally, in Sec.~\ref{sec:mmt_vs_park} we compare MMT predictions to those obtained with Park’s standard $TT_\mathrm{v}$ model~\cite{park90a} and in Sec.~\ref{sec:conclusions} we formulate conclusions for this work.
-Additional details relevant for ensuring consistency between the model’s implementation in CFD with the DMS reference calculations are discussed in the supplemental information.
+Additional figures and details relevant for ensuring consistency between the model’s implementation in CFD with the DMS reference calculations are discussed in the supplemental information.